Social-desirability bias: Ballot Box Method

 The Ballot Box Method (BBM) provides survey respondents anonymity by allowing them to respond in private by self-completing their responses to the sensitive survey questions on a secret ballot and submitting them to a locked box.
-The interviewer has no knowledge of what is recorded on the secret ballot and does not have access to the lock on the box, providing obscurity to the responses and limiting the potential for SDB.
+The interviewer does not know what is recorded on the secret ballot and does not have access to the lock on the box, providing obscurity to the responses and limiting the potential for SDB.
 However, a unique control number on each ballot allows the answers to be reunited with a corresponding questionnaire that contains less sensitive questions.
 The BBM has been used successfully to obtain estimates of sensitive sexual behaviours during an HIV prevention study, as well as illegal environmental resource use.
 In a validation study where observed behaviour was matched to reported behaviour using various SDB control methods, the BBM was by far the most accurate bias reduction method, performing significantly better than the Randomized Response Technique (RRT).